mvndi/docs/docs/rules.md

 **3.2 No temporary PvP towns/nations.**
+    - A PvP town is a town with less than 3 residents and little to no builds made for the purpose of t spawning to make raiding other people easier.
+It is strongly encouraged to have a least 10 claims, 3 residents, and builds in order to avoid getting your town deleted by staff.

 **3.3 Griefing during war is not allowed.
 Breaking through walls, exploding them, or looting chests is not considered griefing.**